History and Stories: Birdoswald Roman Fort

 Description of Birdoswald Roman Fort

-Learn how to read the Birdoswald landscape with this description of its exceptional remains, which represent all periods of its 1,800-year history.
+Learn how to read the Birdoswald landscape with this description of its exceptional remains, which represent all parts of its 1,800-year history.

 The Significance of Birdoswald’s Archaeology

-The Birdoswald sector of Hadrian’s Wall has produced more archaeological evidence for the phases of construction of the Wall than any other.
-Learn about its significance in the study of the Wall as a whole.
+Birdoswald has produced more archaeological evidence for the phases of construction of the Wall than any other.
+Learn about its significance in the study of Hadrian’s Wall as a whole.

 Research on Birdoswald Roman Fort

 Birdoswald has been excavated many times over the course of more than a century.
-Explore the research undertaken by archaeologists during this time.
+Explore the research undertaken by archaeologists throughout time.

 A comprehensive list of the key material, visual and written sources for the study of Birdoswald.